IkuinenPadawan/dev-academy-january-2024-exercise/README.md

 docker compose up --build --renew-anon-volumes -d
 ```

-Please note that it might take a while for that to run
+##### Please note that it might take several minutes for the environment and database to be fully ready

 4. Access app: